Skip Navigation

 What is the outcome for a fetus with gastroschisis?

 There is a range of severity for fetuses with gastroschisis that depends entirely on the condition of the intestine.
 Fortunately, most fetuses with gastroschisis do not have severe damage to the intestine before birth.
 The relatively normal intestine can be returned to the abdomen and the defect closed in one or two surgical operations shortly after birth.
 These babies will still be in the intensive care nursery for several weeks before the intestines work well enough to allow feeding and subsequent discharge home.
-However, these babies eventually feed normally and grow up normally .
+However, the majority of these babies grow up normally .

 How serious is my fetus’s gastroschisis?